sonic-net/SONiC/doc/fwutil/fwutil.md

 ![Auto FW update flow with downloaded firmware package](images/update_w_fw_package.svg "Figure 6: Auto FW update flow with downloaded firmware package")

-1. Find the available firmware based on boot type and immediate action type from platform specific fw update configuration file.
+1. Find the available firmware based on boot type from platform specific fw update configuration file.
    Exit if no configuration file exists.
 2. Update the firmware using the script if it's specified in the configuration.
 Otherwise, fwutil will use the platform api to update the firmware.
    Exit if the update fails in any step.